Community Resources

 All persons requesting assistance with pet food must abide by the rules listed below:

-➢ Recipients who become disrespectful or verbally abusive to staff may become ineligible to receive assistance.
+Pet Food Bank recipients who become verbally abusive to members of our staff or volunteer teams will be asked to leave the premises and may become ineligible to receive further assistance.

 The Whatcom Humane Society reserves the right to deny food bank at any time if we find that the rules listed above have been violated.